w3c/wai-wcag-videos/content/SC-1.2.2.md

 ## Notes

 * Initial description: Person who is hard of hearing is provided with captions for a video with audio
-* Updated description: [Martine](https://www.w3.org/WAI/people-use-web/user-stories/#onlinestudent) (from How People with Disabilities Use the Web) experiencing good captions, no captions, and automatic captions, as she follows an online course.
+* Updated description: [Martine](https://wai-wcag-videos.netlify.app/overview/#martine-she) experiencing good captions, no captions, and automatic captions, as she follows an online course.
 Key aspects of the SC, such as indicating audio information, is also presented.
 * Addresses issues [#1](https://github.com/w3c/wai-wcag-videos/issues/1), [#2](https://github.com/w3c/wai-wcag-videos/issues/2), [#3](https://github.com/w3c/wai-wcag-videos/issues/3), [#13](https://github.com/w3c/wai-wcag-videos/issues/13)
 * Added "which her hearing aid does not always convey" to Scene 3 (for clarification of the limitations of some hearing aids and for description of the earlier visual cue)